viraphilavong/499volunteerproject/README.md

 # 499volunteerproject
 Church Volunteer Registration

 This final iteration does not use the second branch "database."
+We use Google forms to create our form.
+It offers a visual interpretation which the church had lacked before.

 The output of the form is the following.